Livaa/PHP-Custom-Datatypes/README.md

 -------------------

 - An efficient oriented-object pattern to process the users inputs & to represent the data into your app.

 - Does avoid the duplication of your validation & normalization rules.
 - A clear view of all the data that traverse & compose your app, they are part of the app architecture !
-- Data integrity, data integrity and data integrity.
+- Data integrity, data integrity and data integrity. (yeah ... sometimes a bit too much)
 - Force the developper to make a strong use of type hinting with all the benefits that come with it.

 The main idea
 -----------------
 Wrap every data into their own relative object.